Russian military convoy advances on Kyiv as Kharkiv hit hard by shelling | CBC News

 A top Putin aide and head of the Russian delegation, Vladimir Medinsky, said that during the first talks held between the sides since the invasion, the envoys "found certain points on which common positions could be foreseen."
 He said they agreed to continue the discussions in the days ahead.

-As the talks along the Belarusian border wrapped up, several blasts could be heard in Kyiv, and Russian troops advanced on the city of nearly 3 million.
-The convoy of armoured vehicles, tanks, artillery and support vehicles was 25 kilometres from the centre of the city and stretched about 65 kilometres miles, according to satellite imagery from Maxar Technologies.
+As the talks along the Belarusian border wrapped up, several blasts could be heard in Kyiv, and Russian troops advanced on the city of nearly three million.
+The convoy of armoured vehicles, tanks, artillery and support vehicles was 25 kilometres from the centre of the city, according to satellite imagery from Maxar Technologies.

-"They want to break our nationhood, that's why the capital is constantly under threat," Zelenskyy said.
+"They want to break our nationhood, that's why the capital is constantly under threat," Zelensky said.

 Messages aimed at the advancing Russian soldiers popped up on billboards, bus stops and electronic traffic signs across the capital.
 Some used profanity to encourage Russians to leave.
 Others appealed to their humanity.